 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I have skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I’ve had Marker Griffon bindings on several sets of skis and put the 13’s on my all-mountain resort set up last season.
 Below you will find my detailed review.

 If you ski bindings with a reliable design and the versatility to perform across wide-ranging conditions, the Marker Griffon 13 might be what you’re after.
 The models are well made, which gives them the lasting durability to stay strong season after season.
 They are a recommended option for intermediate to advanced skiers, especially those who prefer wide skis.